How & Where to Buy Ethereum (ETH)

-Ethereum was launched in 2014 by Vitalik Buterin, a former Bitcoin developer with the significant addition of scripting for application development.
+Ethereum was launched in 2014 by Vitalik Buterin, a former Bitcoin developer, with the significant addition of scripting for application development.
 Two Swiss companies, Ethereum Switzerland GmbH and the Ethereum Foundation were involved during the development.
-In July 2014, Ethereum went public with the first crowdsale where people purchased Ethereum by paying through the predecessor, Bitcoin.
+In July 2014, Ethereum went public with the first crowdsale where people purchased Ethereum by paying through its predecessor, Bitcoin.

 How Ethereum Works

-However, in the Ethereum network, the nodes store the most recent ‘state’ (information on each user’s balance, their smart contacts and where it all are stored) along with all the transaction details, in addition to such information residing in the Ethereum blockchain.
+However, in the Ethereum network, the nodes store the most recent ‘state’ (information on each user’s balance, their smart contacts and where it is all stored) along with all the transaction details, in addition to such information residing in the Ethereum blockchain.